 4 Reasons to Consider Giving a Baby Up for Adoption in Your 40s

-Becoming pregnant later in life doesn’t automatically mean that parenting is your only choice.
+Becoming pregnant in your 40s doesn’t automatically mean that parenting is your only choice.
 Like any other woman who unexpectedly becomes pregnant, you have three options: parenting, abortion or adoption.
-And, it’s just as much your right to consider obtaining an abortion or giving a child up for adoption at age 44 — or any other age — as it is a younger woman’s.
+And, it’s just as much your right to consider obtaining an abortion or giving a child up for adoption at age 44, 47, 49 — or any other age — as it is a younger woman’s.

 If you aren’t sure what to do, the first question to ask yourself is whether or not you’re ready to parent this baby.
 Women at 40 that don’t want to be pregnant may choose not to parent their children for any of the following reasons, in addition to many others: